nualagr/dargan-health-foods/README.md

   when the cart is empty.

-- The vibrant orange **Checkout button** operates as a link to the 'Checkout' page when there are items within the user's cart.
+- The vibrant orange **Checkout button** operates as a link to the 'Checkout' page when there are items in the user's cart.
 Otherwise it is disabled and rendered in a muted cream colour.

 - The **main navbar** contains the **departmental dropdown menu links**.